cortside/guidelines/docs/rest/README.md

 # RESTful API Design Guidelines

-The purpose of this document is to provide direction on keeping REST API implementations as consistent as possible.
+The purpose of this document is to provide direction for keeping REST API implementations as consistent as possible.
 The document is addressed to developers who:

 * design RESTful APIs for micro-services
 * create applications that consume RESTful APIs